Last updated:

 Public Transport (TPG)

 The most important bus line for CERN employees is bus 68, which runs from Geneva city centre (Rive) through Meyrin to the CERN stop every 10 to 15 minutes during peak hours.
+Bus 66 also serves the CERN Prevessin site (added in February 2023).
 Even faster is tram 18, which runs from Plan-les-Ouates through Geneva to CERN as its terminus, making it the quickest public transport link between Geneva centre and CERN at about 25 minutes from Cornavin station.

 CERN Shuttle